vedmant/kohana-menu/README.md

 * Menu items are objects
 * General code improvements + usage of PHP 5.4

+Some aspects of the modified module might not work.

 ## Basics

 The menus are defined in configuration files, which must be placed in the `config/menu` folder.